-From October to December 2020, 88% of Community Care Grant applications and 95% of Crisis Grant applications were processed within target times.
+From April to June 2021, 92% of Community Care Grant applications and 95% of Crisis Grant applications were processed within target times.

-Local authorities have been allocated £57.5 million for Scottish Welfare Fund awards in 2020/21 so far, which includes a £22.0 million COVID-19 allocation.
-There was also an estimated underspend of £2.0 million carried forward from 2019/20.
-Of the estimated total £59.5 million available for awards this year, £31.6 million (53%) has been spent in the first nine months of the financial year.
-At this time last year less had been spent (£28.5 million), however a larger proportion of the budget had been spent (86%) because the available budget was lower (£34.9 million).
-A further £20 million was allocated in October to a flexible fund that can be used for Scottish Welfare Fund, Discretionary Housing Payments or other means of support for people through the pandemic.
+Local authorities have been allocated £35.5 million for Scottish Welfare Fund awards in 2021/22 so far.
+There was also an estimated underspend of £11.5 million carried forward from 2020/21.
+Of the estimated total £47.0 million available for awards this year, £13.3 million (28%) has been spent in the first quarter of the financial year.
+At this time last year less had been spent (£8.7 million).

-Since April 2013, there have been 25,165 Tier 1 reviews for Community Care Grants and 26,645 for Crisis Grants.
+Since April 2013, there have been 26,605 Tier 1 reviews for Community Care Grants and 30,235 for Crisis Grants.
 Just under half of decisions have been revised at this stage for both Community Care Grants (47%) and Crisis Grants (45%).

-In our previous publication, we highlighted data quality issues with the official statistics, and discrepancies between the official statistics and management information.
+In previous publications, we highlighted data quality issues with the official statistics, and discrepancies between the official statistics and management information.
 While there are still data quality issues in the official statistics for certain local authorities (described in the data quality section), the discrepancies between the official statistics and management information have reduced in the last few quarters at Scotland level.
-Overall, the monthly management information and quarterly data extracts have similar figures for Community Care Grant applications (-3% difference), awards (-2% in the quarterly extract) and expenditure (-1% in quarterly extract).
-At Scotland level, there is a larger discrepancy in Crisis Grant applications (-6% in quarterly extract), but awards (-2% in quarterly data) and expenditure (-2% in quarterly data) are relatively similar.
-Management information to February 2021 has been provided in Tables 44 and 45 for comparison to the official statistics.
+There are some discrepancies between monthly management information and quarterly data extracts: for Community Care Grant applications (-6% in the quarterly extract), awards (-2% in the quarterly extract) and expenditure (+3% in quarterly extract); and for Crisis Grant applications (+6% in quarterly extract), awards (-5% in quarterly data) and expenditure (-7% in quarterly data).
+Tables 44 and 45 provide Management information to August 2021 for comparison with the official statistics.
 However, the official statistics provide much more detailed information as well as breakdowns that are not available from the monthly management information and remain the recommended primary source for analysis and commentary.

-We have provided monthly management information of Self-Isolation Support Grant applications, awards and expenditure broken down by local authority in Table 46.
+We have included monthly management information on Self-Isolation Support Grant applications, awards and expenditure broken down by local authority in Table 46.
 However, comparisons should not be made between the numbers of applications received by local authorities, particularly due to variations in the administrative systems used to apply for the grant.